WarioWare: Smooth Moves: Plot

 In the final level, Forever Form Baton, Wario receives the motorbike that Penny made at the Invent-Off.
 Wario accidentally gets sucked into the bike engine while riding it, which ends up turning him into an endless super-swarm of Tiny Warios that are shot out by the engine, which then invade and take over Diamond City.
 After he comes back together, the Splunks demand that he returns the Form Baton to the temple.
 Wario refuses and it leads into an open chase around Diamond City, resulting in the chase leading back to the Temple of Form, where Wario accidentally drops it back in its rightful place (it can be presumed that after that, Wario left the Form Baton alone or was thrown out of the temple to ensure that he can't steal it again).
 The motorbike also stops right in front of the temple.
 Completing the game unlocks an additional story featuring Orbulon called The Secret of the Balance Stone.
-In it, his ship gets hit by the Balance Stone, the stone form of the Nunchuck and ends up at the Temple of Form.
+In it, his ship gets hit by the Balance Stone, the stone form of the Nunchuk and ends up at the Temple of Form.
 Orbulon attempts to turn the temple into a ship by using the Form Baton and the Balance Stone together, but ends up with the same results as Wario after the Splunks, still inside the temple, forcibly beat him up into giving them back before they toss him and his ship back to space.
 After beating that stage, a special level involving Dr. Crygor called The Kelorometer is unlocked, where he and Mike try out a workout machine called the Kelorometer with the player as a test subject.